mac-can/RusokuCAN.dylib/README.md

 #### libTouCAN

-This is a Xcode project, developed with Xcode 11.4 for macOS 10.15 (Catalina).
+This is a Xcode project, developed with Xcode 12.3 for macOS 11.1 (Big Sur).

 ___libTouCAN___ is a dynamic library with a CAN API V3 compatible application programming interface for use in __C++__ applications.
 See header file `TouCAN.h` for a description of all class members.